All of Us Research Program Backgrounder

 Our participating health care provider organizations will handle many of these participant visits—initially for their own patients and later for other All of Us participants in their surrounding areas as well.

-In addition, the All of Us Participant Center, led by the Scripps Translational Science Institute, has established partnerships with Walgreens, Quest, QTC, EMSI, the National Blood Collaborative/San Diego Blood Bank, and other organizations.
+In addition, the All of Us Participant Center, led by the Scripps Research Translational Institute, has established partnerships with Walgreens, Quest, QTC, EMSI, the National Blood Collaborative/San Diego Blood Bank, and other organizations.
 Over time, we will be able to provide more convenient locations to collect participants’ biosamples and physical measurements—expanding our reach far beyond participating health care provider organizations.

 And as we see increasing clusters of participants in different communities, our partners will be able to open temporary centers nearby for several months at a time, or even quicker “pop-up” locations, to make it easy for volunteers to provide biosamples and physical measurements.